G-Cintra/PMA-Gabriel/readme.md

 - **Current status:** Under active development
 - **Contributions:** Open to members of the study group.
 Future contributions from the broader community may be welcomed as the project evolves.

+## 📓 Notebooks

+This repository contains Jupyter notebooks developed by us.
+Each notebook serves as a self-contained tool as detailed below.

+### `1-BCB.ipynb` – BCB Data Retrieval Interface

+This notebook provides a user-friendly interface for retrieving time series data from the **Banco Central do Brasil (BCB) API**.
+It enables users to:

+- Select a macroeconomic time series from a curated list
+- Define a custom date range for data retrieval
+- Automatically log all activity for transparency and debugging
+- Save the resulting dataset with a unique filename and hash for reproducibility
+- Visualize the data directly within the notebook using Seaborn

+The notebook is designed to ensure data integrity, traceability, and ease of use, especially for academic or research purposes.

+> Additional notebooks will be added as the project evolves.

 ## ⚙️ Dependencies

 All required Python packages for this project are listed in the `requirements.txt` file.
 This ensures consistent environments across different machines and collaborators.